Home

 Have you checked his 'lips'?

 Check the folds at the edges of his mouth to see if the fur around them is clean.
-My Cocker needs to have his mouth wiped every day (baby wipes are great for this) to wipe away food debris before it has a chance to matt onto his fur.
+My Cocker needs to have his mouth wiped every day (baby wipes are great for this) to wipe away food debris before it has a chance to solidify and mat onto his fur.

-Sometimes you can treat if yourself by cleaning the area thoroughly, and keeping it clean.
+Sometimes you can treat it yourself by cleaning the area thoroughly, and keeping it clean.

 However, if it has been left for too long, you may need to take your dog to the vet for treatment.
 (Usually anti-biotic wipes and/or anti-biotic tablets.)
-However, once the condition is remedied, I would recommend using wipes after each meal to ensure this doesn't happen again.
+However, once the condition is remedied, I recommend using wipes after each meal to ensure this doesn't happen again.
+(It works out much cheaper this way too!)

 If it's not his mouth that's smelling, it may be his bottom - his anal glands to be precise!
 Read the following articles to understand the problem and what you can do about it: